Why Are Mission Statements Important

 Update: Luckily, mission statements can be updated.
 Since this article was published, Springboard for the Arts has upgraded their statement to “Springboard for the Arts’ mission is to support artists with the tools to make a living and a life, and to build just and equitable communities full of meaning, joy, and connection.”

 Review: Nike just did it.
 You’re inspired to go buy some sneakers and use that gym membership now, aren’t you?
 Same here.

 “The mission of The Women’s Center is to significantly improve the mental health and well-being of all members of the community through counseling, education, support and advocacy.”

-Verdict: The Women’s Center recently reworked their mission statement from one that used vague language with no telling of what they did on a daily basis or whom they served, to one that inspires action.
-Now, the public and potential donors understand the awesome work the nonprofit does because they can read directly how their support (especially financial) is put to use.
+Review: The public and potential donors understand the nonprofit’s awesome work because they can read directly how their support (especially financial) is put to use.
 All it takes is keeping it simple!

 5 Quick Tests For Your Mission Statement

 - Check its Pronounceability: Try reading your mission statement out loud.
 Does it flow smoothly, or is it difficult to say?